bobgreenshields/rivers-of-blood/locs/Alchemists house.md

 [[Magic Missile]] `dice: 1d4+1` `dice: 2d4+2` `dice: 3d4+3`
 #### In the cellar

-The robes found in the basement shrine are reversibel.
+The robes found in the basement shrine are reversible.
 Dark on the outside but with a bright red lining.

 ### Outside